lorenzoscottb/DReAMy/README.md

 - RE: (relation extraction), which extracts entities (characters) in a report and the relation between them.
 At the moment, the only RE task available refers to the activity feature of the HVDC framework.

-All the task are handelled via the main `annotate_reports` method, and can be called by simply changing the `task` argument.
+All the tasks are handled via the main `annotate_reports` method and can be called by simply changing the `task` argument.
 Check the dedicated tutorial for more.

 ```py
 task        = "SA"